sourya-sen/ofxCurve/README.md

 to edit and drag curve points by mouse.

 Example bypass the above requeriments and disables: "Error: must be called with 3n + 1 control points".

-Also you can see first and last point duplicated, so the curve is closer to limits:
+Also you can see first and last points duplicated, so the curve is closer to limits:

 ![ofxCurve](screenshots/ofxCurve3.png)